 If we want to remedy this situation, we must lower B# to match with C, in this case the value of the fifths must be diminished by the 12th of a comma, this leads to 1.49831 .

 The 12th of comma

-Otherwise we can use a circular chart with fifths of exactly 3/2 = 1.5 , but there is a lack of one comma that we should take into account, usually denoted -1 and placed between Eb and G# (these 2 notes never meet in a mode), and 0 elsewhere along the 11 other fifths [Th, p87] (next §).
+Otherwise we can use a circular chart with fifths of exactly 3/2 = 1.5 , but there is a lack of one comma that we should take into account, usually denoted -1 and placed between Eb and G# (these 2 notes never meet in a mode), and 0 elsewhere along the 11 other fifths [Th, p87].

 The third 408 cents of the scale above (§3) doesn’t sound pleasant/harmonious (neither the third 400 cents of the ET).
-This default had been stated during Renaissance.
-The cause is explained in II.2-3 and III.4, it is a matter of harmonics : the fifth is "second" harmonic after the octave, the next harmonic is just/pure third of ratio 5/4 or 386 cents, it is lower than pythagorean one by a comma (407.8 - 386.3 = 23.5).
+This defect were stated during Renaissance.
+The cause is explained in II.2-3 and III.5, it is a matter of harmonics : the fifth is "second" harmonic after the octave, the next harmonic is just/pure third of ratio 5/4 or 386 cents, it is lower than pythagorean one by a comma (407.8 - 386.3 = 23.5).
 The main concern for theorists of late Renaissance was to design models of scales imposing 5/4 thirds.

 Zarlino laid the main fifths : first C-G, then G-D and F-C; their ratio is 1.5 , so we have got the 5 heavy-type notes.
 To complete the scale he added harmonic thirds 5/4 : C-E, F-A, G-B.